Hanneke Cassel

 Hanneke Jewel Cassel (born April 14, 1978) is an American folk violinist.
 She was raised in Oregon and graduated with a Bachelor of Music in Violin Performance at Berklee College of Music in 2000.
-Hanneke is the 1997 United States National Scottish Fiddle Champion, and she has performed and taught across the United States, Scotland, Sweden, China, New Zealand, France, England, and Austria.
+Hanneke is the 1997 United States National Scottish Fiddle Champion, and she has performed and taught across the United States, Scotland, Sweden, China, New Zealand, France, England, and Australia.

 Her debut album, My Joy, received the following feedback from Alasdair Fraser:"A great debut album by one of the most talented and fun-loving young fiddlers you could ever hope to meet!
 This is fiddle music played with great stylistic integrity and personal flair - definitely a joy to listen to!
 Go Hanneke, and gie it laldie!"